strangebuzz/cache-watcher/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

+* Transfert ConfigDirectory in the config structure
 * Watch translations
-* Watch Twif files
-* Create a parameter for the nesting level of the config directory
+* Create a parameter for the nesting level to apply
 * Make a loop for config glob patterns as they are the same

 -- V0.2